-This is where I handed the project of to Jamie… he had a vision, and I’d only get in the way. 🙂
+This is where I handed the project off to Jamie… he had a vision for the Death Star piñata, and I’d only get in the way. 🙂

-A couple coats of primer happens to be just the right color grey…
+A couple of coats of primer happens to be just the right color grey…

 But wait!
 There’s more!
 (I feel like the infomercial guy)

 I don’t call him “My Ridiculous Husband” for no reason.
 Jamie had 2 concerns; how would we HIT this awesome piñata we’d made, and how would we blindfold the kids while they took their swings, and still stay in theme.
 (Because of COURSE this is a concern!)

 His solutions?
 A lightsaber and a blasting helmet shield, of course!

 “Oh, sure!”
 I think, “We can spray paint a broomstick for the lightsaber!
 That’ll be cute!”

 He looks at me like I’ve spouted a second nose.
 Shakes his head and goes into the garage.

 And about 20 minutes later, comes back in with this: